Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 #### Prerequisites

 - You are logged in to a sandbox.
-- You are granted to invite users.
+- You have permission to invite users.

 #### Procedure